psipred/s4pred/README.md

 - Python 3.7 or greater
 - Pytorch 1.5.1
+- Biopython 1.78 or greater

 The script hasn't been tested on newer Pytorch builds but it should run without any issues.
+Likewise, most reasonably contemporary Biopython versions should be sufficient, barring some of the oldest.

 ## Installation